 Rose is currently working on a multimedia project called How Structural Racism Works.
 This project examines how deep racial inequality is reproduced today and the stories that obscure it.

 Vincent Xeus is a visual artist.
 His artworks have been featured in museum exhibitions and international art fairs such as Autry National Museum, Art Basel Miami Beach, LA Art Show, and Art Market San Francisco.
 He is the recipient of international awards from institutions including Portrait Society of America and Art Renewal Center.
 He served as the Board Director of Arts Council of Napa Valley and as Yountville Arts Commissioner.
 Xeus was named one of the top 100 living artists of the contemporary era by Buzzfeed and Poets And Artists.
 Vincent Xeus holds a bachelor’s degree in architecture from University of California, Berkeley and an MBA from Columbia University.

 John Skoyles is the Poetry Editor of Ploughshares.
 He has published six books of poems, and four of prose.
 His awards include two grants from the National Endowment for the Arts, as well as fellowships from the New York and North Carolina Arts Councils.
 He has previously taught at Southern Methodist University, Sarah Lawrence College, Emerson College and Warren Wilson College, where he directed the MFA program.
 He currently serves as a member of the Writing Committee of the Fine Arts Work Center in Provincetown.

-Jabari Asim is the Director of the Graduate Creative Writing Program at Emerson College and Executive Editor of The Crisis magazine, the flagship journal of the NAACP.
+Jabari Asim is the Director of the Graduate Creative Writing Program at Emerson College and former Executive Editor of The Crisis magazine, the flagship journal of the NAACP.
 He is the author of several books, including his latest, Only The Strong.
 His awards include a Guggenheim Fellowship for Creative Arts.